Gnome-Lackey/mtglm-docs/README.md

 # Magic the Gathering: League Manager Documentation

 Hey there!
-So this repo is really a placeholder for the wiki.
-We aren't going to push anything to the repo itself.
-Instead all the documentation is located on this repo's [wiki](https://github.com/Gnome-Lackey/mtglm-docs/wiki).
+So this repo is really a placeholder for the [wiki](https://github.com/Gnome-Lackey/mtglm-docs/wiki).
+The only code that will reside here are helper scripts to get people up and running.
+Before you start looking through any of the code please read the wiki first.
 Thanks!